 - insurance and reinsurance transactions

-Ranked as a leading attorney by Chambers USA, Peter has worked on several hundred major transactions throughout his career.
-He also provides general corporate representation to many public and private companies, with a particular focus on advising European companies in entering the U.S. market.
+Ranked as a leading attorney by Chambers USA, Peter has worked on several hundred transactions throughout his career.
+He also provides general corporate representation to many public and private companies, with a particular focus on advising European companies entering the U.S. market.